BMR MOGUL TEAM

 Mogul Program started 10 years ago with an in-house Mogul program to teach the fundamentals and basics of mogul skiing and preparing athletes to enter USSA “B” Mogul Events throughout our area.

 The BMR Team has traveled a couple of times over the years to Seven Springs Resort to compete in the Seven Springs Smackdown Event, except this year we have expanded our travels to Mount Snow, VT to participate in the Corinthia Cup, a moguls competition from the Central Region within our Division.
 We are slowly increasing our Team’s presence and this year had 5 athletes qualify for the States Event.
 This would be equivalent to your Alpine Derbies events.
-The State Event by invite only will be held this Saturday 2/26 at Holiday Valley, NY.
+The State Event by invite only.

 The USSA Mogul Division within the Eastern Area is comprised of 3 Regions: